github/balanced-employee-ip-agreement/README.md

 BEIPA was written for the United States.
 Feedback on making it more useful in any jurisdiction is most welcome.

 Even within the United States, limits on employer ability to claim *all* employee-created IP vary.
 In [California](http://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?division=3.&chapter=2.&lawCode=LAB&article=3.5.) the main difference made by BEIPA is that IP developed with company equipment or relating to the company's business, but in an employee's free time and which the employee is not involved in as an employee, is not owned by the company – the employee owns anything done in their free time which does not relate to their work as an employee.
-This recognizes that ownership of devices at hand or relatedness to an employer's potentially vast range of business are not clear criteria for distinguishing IP ownership of the knowledge ouputs.
+This recognizes that segregating one's life activities based on ownership of devices at hand or relatedness to an employer's potentially vast range of business that an individual employee is not involved in as an employee imposes significant cognitive overhead and often doesn't happen in practice, whatever agreements state.
 In some states with less employee-friendly law, BEIPA makes a bigger difference relative to the maximum employer control allowable by law often baked into employee IP agreements.

 ### Can I use BEIPA?

-From an IP (copyright) perspective, the agreement is dedicated to the public domain (see [license](#license) below) so the answer is yes.
+From an IP (copyright) perspective, the agreement is dedicated to the public domain (see [license](#license) below), so the answer is yes.
 But please be reminded that it is offered without warranty (see [disclaimer](#disclaimer) below).

 ### What are some other relatively balanced approaches?